Focus on Physicians:

 It can also be helpful to set expectations with patients and staff that non-urgent in-box messages will only be addressed during or after certain hours of the day.

-Maintaining mental focus requires practical, intentional strategies and consistent effort.
-By experimenting with some or all of the steps I’ve listed above, you will enhance your ability to concentrate, manage interruptions, and reduce attention residue.
+Maintaining mental focus requires practical, intentional strategies and consistent follow-through.
+By experimenting with the time-tested approaches I’ve offered above, you’ll strengthen your ability to concentrate, reduce attention residue, and better manage the inevitable interruptions in your day.

 If you’ve enjoyed this article and would like to stay in the loop for more insights on creating a sustainable, fulfilling, and happy life as a physician, sign up for my newsletter or reach out on my website.
 I’d love to hear from you.